 Inviting guest users to Microsoft Teams

-- Through the Microsoft Teams desktop or web application;
+- Microsoft Teams desktop or web application;

-- Through Azure AD Application Access Panel, if a global admin has delegated this option to group or application owners.
+- Azure AD Application Access Panel, if a global admin has delegated this option to group or application owners.

-Depending on the applied external sharing settings, it’s possible that your global AAD admin needs to invite the guest user to the organization before a team owner or member can invite users to the team.
+Depending on the applied external sharing settings, it’s possible your global AAD admin needs to invite the guest user to the organization before a team owner or member can invite users to the team.